Searching for primary sources

 Ex.
 A refutation of Hume's concept of naturalism.

-From the library homepage you can use OneSearch to help you find primary sources:
+From the library homepage you can use Library to help you find primary sources:

 - Enter a keyword that describes your topic.
 It is best to use nouns—the name of an event, person or thing you are looking for.
 Examples: Burning Man, Maya Miller, Comstock Lode, Basque culture.

-- When you get a list of results, choose formats that are relevant to your research based on the chart above from the Content Type filter.
+- When you get a list of results, choose formats that are relevant to your research based on the chart above from the Resource Type filter.
 This will be either on the left side of your screen or a menu under the filter icon, depending on the size of your screen.
-Choose "More…" to see a complete list.
+Choose "Show More" to see a complete list.

-Relevant content types might include the following formats, among others:
+Relevant resource types might include the following formats, among others:

-When finished, click Apply.
+When finished, click Apply Filters.
 This will filter your results to only show those types of content.